 To connect your smartphone to Twitch, you’re going to need to download the Twitch app from the App Store or the Google Play Store.
 It is free to download.

 Once you’ve downloaded the app, you’re going to need to create an account or log in to an existing account.
-Remember that you must set up two-factor authentication in the desktop site, so have your computer accessible.
+Remember that you must set up two-factor authentication on the desktop site, so have your computer is accessible.